chuwa-fullstack-training/fullstack-training-02242025/homeworks/lecture10/hw2.md

 ## Requirements

 - [ ] Design and implement a RESTful API for a todo list app using Express.
-- [ ] Use template engines to render the views.
+- [ ] Use pug template engines to render the views.
 - [ ] Use MongoDB to store the data.
 - [ ] Design your own models and schemas.